Annual Programme and Work-streams

 Accordingly, activities include, but are not limited to, conducting training on religious literacy, piloting projects with global partners, compiling and making existing literature accessible, as well as collaborating on policy briefs and discussion papers.

 The enormous outreach of religious and faith-based organisations to local communities represents a vital asset as part of a comprehensive and sustainable response to public health emergencies and basic service provision alike.
-Therefore, Workstream 3 – with a special focus on Sexual and Reproductive Health Rights (SRHR) – concentrates on religious organisations as substantial partners in the delivery of healthcare and in fighting social stigma related to diseases such as Ebola and HIV/Aids.
+Therefore, the third work-stream – with a special focus on Sexual and Reproductive Health Rights (SRHR) – concentrates on religious organisations as substantial partners in the delivery of healthcare and in fighting social stigma related to diseases such as Ebola and HIV/Aids.